 We provide guidance, mentoring, workshops, trainings and a powerful network of Senior Fellows and partner organizations.
 We develop our projects together with our fellows, based on their needs, abilities and interests.

-Immediately after their selection to the Melton Foundation, New Fellows join a training program designed to inspire them to start their changemaker journey, build their shared understanding of global issues, learn how to cooperate in virtual teams, form bonds and exchange knowledge across cultures, and embrace the values of Global Citizenship.
+Immediately after their selection to the Melton Foundation, New Fellows join a training program that equips them with necessary skills and competencies for their change-maker journey: they build a shared understanding of global issues, learn how to collaborate in virtual teams, form bonds, exchange knowledge across cultures, and embrace the values of Global Citizenship.

-The online training includes introductory sessions, hands-on tasks and reflection sessions on topics such as Global Citizenship Values, Intercultural Communications, Communicating Ideas, Understanding Problems, Exploring the Complexity of Actions and Developing Solutions.
+The online training includes introductory sessions, hands-on tasks and reflection sessions on topics such as Global Citizenship Values, Intercultural Competency, Social Innovation, Storytelling, System Thinking, Effective Communications and Developing Solutions.

-The two-year structured online learning program develops our fellows’ capacity to build awareness, take responsibility as they develop shared solutions and take action – big or small – to address today's global challenges.
+The two-year experiential learning program develops our fellows’ capacity to build awareness, take responsibility as they design shared solutions and take action – big or small – to address today's global challenges.

-We organize local trainings, conferences, workshops and exchange opportunities such as the Global Citizenship Conference, Deep Dive, New Fellows Orientation, or independently organized campus events.
+We organize local trainings, conferences, workshops and exchange opportunities such as the Global Citizenship Conference, Global Solvers Co-Lab, New Fellows Orientation, or other global events.
 Based on their interests, ability and capacity, we also support our fellows to attend conferences, workshops and other activities together with our partner organizations and beyond.

 Find out how you can get involved!